 - Spray your loaf pan well to prevent the batter from sticking to the pan.

 - Depending on your oven, the top of the bread might start to brown before the center is done.
 If this is the case, cover the bread in tin foil the final 10-15 minutes.

 - Let your bread cool for 10 minutes before flipping it out onto a wire cooling rack.

 - Let your bread cool completely before storing it.
 To store it, wrap it in plastic wrap and keep it at room temperature for up to 5 days.
 The bread can also be frozen and pulled out to thaw the night before.

 Preheat the oven to 350F.
 Generously spray a 9x5 loaf pan and set aside.

 In a medium bowl, combine flour, baking soda, spices, and salt.
 In a separate bowl, whisk together pumpkin puree, sugars, apple sauce, coconut oil, and vanilla extract.

 Pour wet ingredients into the dry and fold together with a wooden spoon until a thick uniform batter has formed.
 Be careful not to over-mix.
 Pour the batter into prepared loaf pan and bake for 50-65 minutes, until a toothpick inserted in the middle come out clean.

-While the pumpkin bread bakes, make you candied pecans.
-Heat 2 tablespoon of vegan butter in a small skillet.
+While the pumpkin bread bakes, make your candied pecans.
+Heat 2 tablespoons of vegan butter in a small skillet.
 Add pecans, sugar, and cinnamon, and cook, stirring frequently, until pecans are toasted and sugar has coated them evenly, about 5 minutes.
 Remove from heat.

 Melt the remaining tablespoon of butter in the microwave or on the stovetop.